jsiegenthaler/homebridge-eosstb/README.md

 | Volume Up | volUpCommand | - |
 | Volume Down | volDownCommand | 3 clicks = mute |

 The table shows the default key mappings.
-You can map any Apple TV Remote button to any EOSSTB remote control button, see the Wiki for all of the known [KeyEvents](https://github.com/jsiegenthaler/homebridge-eosstb/wiki/KeyEvents).
+You can map any Apple TV Remote button to any set-top box remote control button, see the Wiki for all of the known [KeyEvents](https://github.com/jsiegenthaler/homebridge-eosstb/wiki/KeyEvents).

 The volume controls do not control the set-top box directly, as the set-top box has no volume capability.
 The set-top box physical remote actually sends IR commands to your TV.
 If you can control your TV volume via a network connection then the volume controls can be used to send volume commands to your TV via the raspberry pi.
 This is what the author uses.

 ## Using Profiles to better manage your Channel List
 Many TV providers provide hundreds of TV channels.
-The Home app is limited to 95 channels, and the plugin will load the first 95 subscribed channels found, ignoring non-subscribed channels.
+The Home app is limited to 100 "services", which are TV channels or reserved for system control.
+This limits the maximum possible channels to 95, and thus the plugin will load the first 95 subscribed channels found, ignoring all non-subscribed channels.

-If the channels you wish to have in the Home app are not within the first 95 subscribed channels, then you can create a profile on the set-top box, and configure the profile with the channels you want, in the order you want.
+If the channels you wish to have in the Home app are not within the first 95 subscribed channels in your TV providers channel list, then you can create a profile on the set-top box, and configure the profile with the channels you want, in the order you want.
 Enter the same profile name in the plugin config **Profile Name**, and the plugin will load the channels from that profile.

 Any changes in the profile on the set-top box will automatically be reflected in the plugin.
 As the Home app does not expect channels to change in the channel list, you may need to force-close the Home app and reopen it to force a refresh of the displayed channels after a change is made on your set-top box.